A Message from the Minister

 1850 — The church was found to be too small.

-1857 — An All Saints’ School was built corner of Sorrel and Albert Street - later moved to be beside the Memorial Hall.
+1857 — An All Saints School was built on corner of Sorrell and Albert Street.
+Later moved to be beside the Memorial Hall.

 1859 — Edmund Blackett was consulted, and a decision made to add two more bays to the church, move the chancel eastwards and build the vestry in its present position on the south side of the chancel.